Nemus-Project/magpie-python/abstract.md

 changed on a continuous scale to see their effect on mode shapes.
 Results are then available for export in common image and data formats.

-XX aims to make it easier to explain concepts such as mode shapes to a wider audience and also provide a tool for research that is accessible to students, scientists and musical instrument builders.
+Magpie aims to make it easier to explain concepts such as mode shapes to a wider audience and also provide a tool for research that is accessible to students, scientists and musical instrument builders.
 <!-- as well as creative tool for artists. -->